NIRSpec Background Recommended Strategies

 IFU on-target 4-point nod

-For background- and detector-limited observations, the IFU on-target 4-point nod should be implemented in the ETC as an on-target 2-point nod.
+For background- and detector-limited observations, the IFU on-target 4-point nod should be implemented in the ETC by selecting the strategy IFU On-Target N-Point Nod, with the Dither Patterns automatically specified as Default 4 Point Nod.
+The noise will be calculated correctly from the three nod positions not containing the source.
 The number of exposures (Total Dithers in the ETC) is still 1, and the groups and integrations specified should be for a single nod position.
-Then, to manually scale to the on-target 4-point nod, the total exposure time will be twice what is reported by the ETC (twice the on-target 2-point nod time), and the achieved SNR will be √3 higher (see Table 2) than the SNR retrieved from the ETC using the on-target 2-point node and Total Dithers value equal to 1.
 In APT, this strategy is implemented by selecting 4-POINT NOD under Dither Type, and entering the number of groups and integrations desired per nod.
 APT's exposure table will show 4 dithers.
-As noted above, for observations that are limited by the noise on the source, nodding yields the same SNR dithering, so the on-target 4-point nod can be calculated in the ETC by choosing 2 for Total Dithers and a on-target 2-point nod (4 total exposures).
+As noted above, for observations that are limited by the noise on the source, nodding yields the same SNR as dithering.

 FS and MOS nodding